 Metamorfosi by Nancy Herman In her sculptural wall pieces Nancy Herman explores the themes of rot and decay.
 She found that they "are not only reminders of our mortality, but in some strange way forced me to notice the beauty of all stages of physicality."
 On display August-September 1999.

-For approximately six years a gallery devoted exclusively to fine photography was located at 32 Biltmore Avenue in Asheville.
+Gallery F/32 Associates For approximately six years a gallery devoted exclusively to fine photography was located at 32 Biltmore Avenue in Asheville.
 In regional photographic competitions, its members won awards regularly.
 The tradition of quality photography established at Gallery F/32 continues here.
 On display June-July 1999.

-Dimitar Russafov's paintings, B.A.
+Expulsion by Dimitar Russafov Dimitar Russafov's paintings, B.A.
 Exhibit for UNCA Department of Art.
+On display May 1999.